redbrain/redbrain/README.md

-# Salutations lifeform!

 <img src = 'https://github.com/redbrain/redbrain/raw/master/fullbody.png' alt = 'Awesome Matrix Code' align='right'/>
+## Salutations lifeform!

 Call me redbrain.

 I (he/him) commonly refer to this as my graveyard of potential projects.
 Feel free to look around!

-I code as a hobby but could potentially code professionally if i ever become a real adult.
+I code as a hobby but could potentially code professionally if I ever become a real adult.

 I'm working in Python, HTML, Node.JS, PHP, Bash, and a little bit of a ton of other languages.